eclipse-iceoryx/iceoryx2/integrations/ros2/examples/passthrough_translator/README.md

 ## Running

 Run each command below in its own terminal.
-Each terminal must source your ROS 2 distribution and the install space of the message crates, as shown above.
+Each terminal must be sourced as for building.

 ### Prefix Mapping